This post was reviewed by our Director of Clinical Excellence and Oversight.

 Some medical devices may help to reduce the effects of incontinence.
 A Pessary, for example, is a stiff disc that’s inserted near the bladder to provide it more support, reducing leakage.
 There are many devices that could be used to help incontinence, but their use is largely dependent on your unique situation.
 Talking with a doctor is the best way to determine if a medical device is an appropriate solution for you.

 Because incontinence is often the result of weakened pelvic muscles, it’s possible that strengthening them can help reduce leakage.
-Exercises such as Kegels and yoga for incontinence can help restore lost strength and provide more support to the bladder.
+Exercises such as Kegels and yoga for incontinence can help provide more support to the bladder, by learning to strengthen or relax the pelvic floor muscles.

 Some medications can help reduce incontinence, particularly if incontinence is caused by an overactive bladder.
 These medications generally work by relaxing the bladder muscles, which keeps it from contracting sporadically and releasing urine.
 Medications that treat infections that cause incontinence (such as a UTI) can also help reduce leakage.